JHUAPL-Matador/US-Testing-Scale-Up-ABM/README.md

 - `msimC3.py` (C3)

 ## Prerequisites
-The ABM is based on the Covasim 3.1.4 workflow developed by the Institute of Disease Modeling (IDM).
+The ABM is based on the Covasim 3.1.4 modeling workflow developed by the Institute of Disease Modeling (IDM).

 The following packages are necessary for running the ABM: